Open Letter :

 Maneos received a Bachelors of Fine Arts Degree from Arcadia University in Glenside, PA and a Masters of Fine Arts Degree from the Pennsylvania Academy of the Fine Arts in Philadelphia, PA.
 The Academy is not only the place where she learned how to draw and paint, more importantly, she was taught how to take an idea and build upon it thoroughly and effectively.

 In 2011, she developed, sought, and implemented an art program that took place at the University of Pennsylvania’s Penn Center for Rehabilitation.
 Participants (mostly elderly patients) thrived to express themselves with paints, pencils, crayons, etc. This program helped raise consciousness by utilizing art as a method to help promote positive effects; this is through memory, imagination, positive/stimulating social interaction, and self-esteem.
 This is partially where the idea for Brush With the Law stemmed from.

-As an artist, Maneos always looks for opportunities to help society recognize and address a problem; while she also aids in change.
+As an artist, Maneos always looks for opportunities to recognize and address a problem; while she also aids in change.
 The vision became clear that even in a small way her art education could help redirect destructive behaviors in displaced individuals.